Sebastian-Dimian/ISU/README.md

 ### I will use Pygame to complete the project

-# Above was my orginal idea, however it has now changed to a visual text-based adventrue game
+# Above was my orginal idea, however it has now changed to a visual text-based adventure game